-If you pay state and local income taxes or state and local sales taxes — including real estate and property taxes, you may be able to deduct up to $10,000, or $5,000 if married filing separately.
-The IRS will let you deduct one or the other from your federal income taxes.
+If you pay state and local income taxes or state and local sales taxes — including real estate and property taxes — you may be able to deduct up to a combined total of $10,000, or $5,000 if married filing separately.

 The educator expense tax deduction is available to instructors, counselors, principals and aides who work at least 900 hours each school year and spend their own money on supplies they need for work.
 They can deduct up to $300 for books, supplies, computers and computer software used in their classrooms.
 Pre-kindergarten teachers and daycare workers cannot claim this deduction.

 What Are the Tax Credits for Tax Year 2022?

 Tax credits reduce the amount of taxes you have to pay on your income.
 Here are some examples of tax credits you might be eligible for.

 Intended for low-income working taxpayers, the Earned Income Tax Credit offers tiered credits depending on your filing status and the number of dependents you claim.
 Your earned income must be under $10,300 and does not include interest and dividends, pensions, Social Security, unemployment benefits, alimony, child support or pay for work done as an inmate.
 You must have earned income from employment to qualify.